SamuelBaptista/theforge/README.md

 - **Streamlit + OpenAI** → Best for POCs and **non-real-time prototypes**.
 - **Twilio Streaming** → Ideal for **real-time voice applications** but **expensive**.
 - **Custom API + Functions** → Best for **full control and scalability**, but requires **heavy engineering effort**.

----
-### CLI Text Prompts
-You can also pass text prompts to the assistant via the CLI.
-Use '|' to separate prompts to chain commands.

-- `uv run forge  --prompts "Hello, how are you?"`

-## Code Breakdown

-### Code Organization
-The codebase is organized within the `src/realtime_api_async` directory.
-The application is modularized, with core functionality divided into separate Python modules located in the `modules/` directory.

-### Important Files and Directories
-- **`main.py`**: This is the entry point of the application.
-It sets up the WebSocket connection, handles audio input/output, and manages the interaction between the user and the AI assistant.
-- **`modules/` Directory**: Contains various modules handling different functionalities of the assistant:
-  - `audio.py`: Handles audio playback, including adding silence padding to prevent audio clipping.
-  - `async_microphone.py`: Manages asynchronous audio input from the microphone.
-  - `database.py`: Provides database interfaces for different SQL dialects (e.g., SQLite, DuckDB, PostgreSQL) and executes SQL queries.
-  - `llm.py`: Interfaces with language models, including functions for structured output parsing and chat prompts.
-  - `logging.py`: Configures logging for the application using Rich for formatted and colorful logs.
-  - `memory_management.py`: Manages the assistant's memory with operations to create, read, update, and delete memory entries.
-  - `tools.py`: Contains definitions of tools and functions that the assistant can use to perform various actions.
-  - `utils.py`: Provides utility functions used across the application, such as timing decorators, model enumerations, audio configurations, and helper methods.
-- **`active_memory.json`**: Stores the assistant's active memory state, allowing it to persist information between interactions.
-- **`personalization.json`**: Contains configuration settings used to personalize the assistant's behavior.
-- **`db/` Directory**: Holds mock database files and SQL scripts for testing database functionalities.

-### Tools Framework
-Tools are functions defined in `modules/tools.py` that extend the assistant's capabilities.
-These tools are mapped in `function_map` and are available for the assistant to perform actions based on user requests.
-The assistant uses these tools to execute specific tasks, enhancing its functionality and allowing for dynamic interactions.

-## Mock Database (sqlite and duckdb)
-- Reset sqlite `rm db/mock_sqlite.db && sqlite3 db/mock_sqlite.db < db/mock_data_for_sqlite.sql`